 +(44) 01382 383642

-Dr James Chalmers did his undergraduate training in Glasgow and trained in Respiratory Medicine in Edinburgh before moving to Dundee.
-He is a Discovery Fellow (Senior Clinical Lecturer) and Consultant Respiratory Physician with a subspecialist interest in difficult to treat airways disease, particularly bronchiectasis, COPD, severe asthma and cystic fibrosis.
+Professor James Chalmers did his undergraduate training in Glasgow and trained in Respiratory Medicine in Edinburgh before moving to Dundee.
+He is a Professor and Consultant Respiratory Physician with a subspecialist interest in difficult to treat airways disease, particularly bronchiectasis, COPD, severe asthma and cystic fibrosis.

 As a clinical academic, he undertook an MRC training fellowship in the Centre for Inflammation Research in Edinburgh followed by a Wellcome Trust Postdoctoral Fellowship in the Division of Molecular Microbiology at the University of Dundee before establishing his own research group in 2013.

 Severe and disabling respiratory diseases such as bronchiectasis, COPD and severe asthma are characterised by changes in the bacterial communities in the lung (“the microbiome”), promoting neutrophil mediated inflammation with consequent lung remodelling and disease progression.
 There are no proven therapies to directly target neutrophilic inflammation or the lung microbiome, leaving millions of patients without effective treatment.

 The Chalmers group is multidisciplinary consisting of scientists, physicians, nursing, project management and informatics expertise.
 The groups primary objective is to find better ways of identifying lung inflammation and infection and to develop new therapies that can target this treatment resistance type of inflammation to improve patient outcomes.